ReSurfEMG/ReSurfEMG/README.md

 ```

-## Getting started (with the reccomended Conda setup)
+## Getting Started (with the reccomended Conda setup)

 How to get the notebooks running?
 Assuming the raw data set and
 metadata is available.
+Note for non-conda installations see next sections.

 0. Assuming you are using conda for package management:
   * Make sure you are in no environment: